GhislainFievet/adverSCarial/README.md

 library(LoomExperiment)
 ```

-Load a pbmc raw data
+Load a pbmc raw data.
+You can find the dataset files in the *test* directory of the github repository.

 ```{r min change attack, message=FALSE, warning = FALSE}
 pbmcPath <- system.file("extdata", "pbmc_short.loom", package="adverSCarial")